 Get Cultured, Hawaii Style with Lei Making, Hula Dancing and More

-Hawaiian culture is vibrant and cherished in the islands, and when it comes to not only taking in the culture—but participating in it—one of the best places to experience Hawaii's rich heritage in Waikiki is at the newly re-opened Outrigger Reef Waikiki Beach Resort.
-Here's a sneak peek at what's back in store for live events and learning at the resort (and stay tuned for similar lineups at our sister resorts, Waikiki Beachcomber, Outrigger Waikiki and Waikiki Malia coming soon, too).
+Hawaiian culture is vibrant and cherished in the islands, and when it comes to not only taking in the culture—but participating in it—one of the best places to experience Hawaii's rich heritage in Waikiki is at the newly re-opened OUTRIGGER Reef Waikiki Beach Resort.
+Here's a sneak peek at what's back in store for live events and learning at the resort (and stay tuned for similar lineups at our sister resorts, OUTRIGGER Waikiki Beachcomber Hotel and OUTRIGGER Waikiki Beach Resort).

 Lei, with Love